EdDataScienceEES/tutorial-orla03/index.md

 These are the number of independent variables that can vary.
 For example, in our data set we have 31 observations but 2 independent variables in our model, hence 31 - 2 = 29 df.
 This will prove beneficial in constructing confidence intervals later.

 Final note: the Adjusted R-squared is significantly low for our model at 0.2445.
-This means only 24% of the data is accounted for by this model.
+This means only 24% of the variation in the data is explained by this model.
 Not ideal!

 We can now plot the linear model as follows.